-On IKC De Eglantier Voorhof we believe that ICT is not a profession or a goal in itself, but that it is used as a means.
+At IKC De Eglantier we believe that ICT is not a profession or a goal in itself, but that it is used as a means to an end.
 This means that ICT is fully integrated within the curriculum.

 ICT is a tool that can be used both for structured practice as well as for learning through discovery.
 ICT is used for instruction and practice but also as an adaptive learning tool.
-We use a touch screen, computers, laptops, Chromebooks, and (Snappet) tablets (for math lessons), in each classroom.
+In each class we make use a touch screen, computers, laptops, Chromebooks, and (Snappet) tablets for math and language lessons.
 When working on IPC goals your child learns how to search and process information on a computer or tablet.
-We use for example programs like MS Word and MS PowerPoint to achieve this.
+Children learn to work with word processors and programs for presentations.
 Children have safe access to the Internet in a protected learning environment with all monitors turned to the class.
 Teachers supervise during computer use and no filter is used.